Wizkiller96/WizBot/docs/guides/linux-guide.md

 If you are presented with the installer main menu, exit it by choosing Option `8`.

-1. Create a new session: `tmux new -s nadeko`
+1. Create a new session: `tmux new -s wizbot`

-The above command will create a new session named **nadeko** *(you can replace “nadeko” with anything you prefer, it's your session name)*.
+The above command will create a new session named **wizbot** *(you can replace “wizbot” with anything you prefer, it's your session name)*.

 2. Run the installer: `bash linuxAIO.sh`

-3. There are a few options when it comes to running Nadeko.
+3. There are a few options when it comes to running WizBot.

     - Run `3` to *Run the bot normally*
     - Run `4` to *Run the bot with Auto Restart* (This is may or may not work)

 4. If option `4` was selected, you have the following options
 ```
-1. Run Auto Restart normally without updating NadekoBot.
+1. Run Auto Restart normally without updating WizBot.
-2. Run Auto Restart and update NadekoBot.
+2. Run Auto Restart and update WizBot.
 3. Exit

 Choose:
-[1] to Run NadekoBot with Auto Restart on "die" command without updating.
+[1] to Run WizBot with Auto Restart on "die" command without updating.
 [2] to Run with Auto Updating on restart after using "die" command.
 ```
 - Run `1` to restart the bot without updating.
 (This is done using the `.die` command)